Moiup/VECMAT/Doc/VECMATVector/functions/VECMATVector3/VECMATVector3CrossProduct.md

 ## **Parameter**
 **v1**\
-The first vector of size 4 used to calculate the cross product
+The first vector of size 3 used to calculate the cross product

 **v2**\
-The second vector of size 4 used to calculate the cross product.
+The second vector of size 3 used to calculate the cross product.

 **vn**
-The vector of size 4 where the cross product is stored.
+The vector of size 3 where the cross product is stored.

 ## **Result**
 The cross product of `v1` with `v2`stored in `vn`.
-The _w_ coordinate is set to 1.